The-Software-Gorilla/tdd-by-example/README.md

 advocate for TDD and I have seen the benefits it brings to software development.

 In the last few months I have seen a lot of posts about TDD on social media that have made me reflect on my own experiences with it.
 I decided to go back to the
-TDD Bible ["Test Driven Development: By Example" by Kent Beck](https://a.co/d/5tOeg2z) and work through the examples again.
+TDD Bible - ["Test Driven Development: By Example" by Kent Beck](https://a.co/d/5tOeg2z) - and work through the examples again.
 It's been at least 17 years since I last did it, and I never kept the code from back then.

-<iframe type="text/html" sandbox="allow-scripts allow-same-origin allow-popups" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B095SQ9WP4&preview=inline&linkCode=kpe&ref_=kip_embed_taf_preview_WZ4954A2RQDFRZBJXH73" ></iframe>

 A quote from the book that really caught my attention was this:
 > You will often be implementing TDD in code that doesn't have adequate tests (at least for the next decode or so).